-As visitors may be aware, Kielder Water & Forest Park suffered significant damage from storms in November 2021 and January 2022.
-As such many of the routes have been affected.
-See here https://www.visitkielder.com/news/2022/02/access-at-kielder-water-forest-park- for latest on access.
+As visitors may be aware, Kielder Water & Forest Park suffered significant damage from storms in late 2021 and early 2022.
+Teams have worked hard to make clear and make safe routes with most having reopened.
+See here for routes that remain closed or have diversions. https://www.visitkielder.com/news/2022/02/access-at-kielder-water-forest-park-

 Safety information- Cycle trails